Contact-Platform/Contact/README.md

 ```
 [Customized Data Form]

-- It **can be used as a Network or Internet Gateway** to send all received messages to another network, the Internet,  [Contact API] or another platform such as Twilio.
+- It **can be used as a Network or Internet Gateway** to send all received messages to another network, the Internet,  [Contact API] or another platform such as Twitter or Twilio.

 ![Gateway Confirmation Screen](/Platform/images/gateway.png)